RTA completes final development phase of Dubai Creek Stations

 The final phase of the project delivered enhancements modelled on those introduced at Bur Dubai and Old Deira Souq stations in the previous phase.

-The upgrades preserved cultural identity by providing user amenities, expanding shaded waiting areas, and establishing retail outlets to serve abra riders.
+The upgrades preserved cultural identity by providing user amenities, expanding shaded waiting areas, and establishing retail outlets to serve abra riders, said RTA in a statement.

-The inauguration of both stations marks a key milestone for Dubai’s marine transport sector.
+The inauguration of both stations marks a key milestone for Dubai’s marine transport sector, it stated.

+Their completion falls under RTA’s Marine Transport Strategic Plan 2020–2030, which seeks to advance the marine transport system as a key mobility mode in the emirate.

+Marine transport modes reached 9.7 million during the first half of 2025.